hexcodech/ARSignageBackendAPI/README.md

-##### Template project for express node applications written in TypeScript with tests
+##### Node.js backend and Rest-API for the AdventureRooms digital signage suite written in TypeScript

 ###### Directory structure: